 In 2008 Barcaldine Shire (8443 sq km) was amalgamated with Aramac and Jericho Shires to form Barcaldine Regional Council (53,677 sq km).
 The new local government area is described in a separate entry.

-The town has maintained a steady population of around 1500 people since the 1970s, down about 200 from the 1950s.
+The town has maintained a steady population since the 1970s, down from the 1950s.
 It has bowls and tennis clubs, a combined racecourse and showground next door to the golf course, State and Catholic schools, a historical museum and four churches.
 There is also an Australian Workers Heritage Centre (1991), a folk museum, and the 1891 shearers' camp, all places of special note.
 The Comet Lodge of Freemasons masonic temple (1901) is an elaborate two-storey building.

 Barcaldine's census populations have been:

 Isabel Hoch, Barcaldine 1846-1986, Barcaldine, Barcaldine Shire Council, 1986

 Isabel Hoch, Barcaldine Local Authority 1893-1993, Barcaldine, Barcaldine Shire Council, 1993

 'Farming by irrigation at Barcaldine', Queensland Agricultural Journal, March 1903, p 161